 Leaf fat comes from the body cavity of the pig, not under the skin like backfat.
 Bakers and pastry chefs love it because it doesn’t have a “porky” flavor like you sometimes find in backfat.
-It’s nearly impossible to grind, so it’s packaged just like it comes out of the pig, ready for rendering into leaf lard.
+It’s very difficult to grind, so we usually package it just like it comes out of the pig, ready for rendering into leaf lard.

 You can’t find a better shortening for baking than Iberico leaf lard.
 Pastry chefs love it, not just because of the great taste it gives their pastries.
 It makes those pastries incredibly flaky.